 Andrea Maynard is a New York State permanently certified school counselor with an interest in student engagement and the development of wellbeing in the classroom.
 She received her B.Sc. in Psychology from St. Lawrence University, MS. Sc. in the Psychology of Sport (with distinction) from the University of Stirling, and her Ms. Ed. in School Counseling from the State University of New York at Plattsburgh.
 Andrea then dedicated several years to working with middle school and high school students as both a school counselor and as a coach.
 Andrea is now pursuing her Phd in Children and Youth Studies at University College Dublin.
-For her PhD research, Andrea is exploring the impact of Young Social Innovators' Social Innovation Education program on adolescent students' sense of purpose, civic engagement, and wellbeing.
+For her PhD research, Andrea is investigating the impact of the Young Social Innovators' Social Innovation Education program on adolescent students' sense of purpose, civic engagement, and wellbeing.

 Carol Brunnock, qualified in Psychiatric Nursing, has over 20 years experience in the private and public sector, specifically within community youth services.
 Carol has developed programmes for health & wellbeing, and managed a training and clinical practice.
 Her work sparked a deep interest in education and children's mental health.
 She was involved in establishing Ireland's first school of self-directed learning in 2016.
 Carol is undertaking a Master of Science in Children and Youth Studies at University College Dublin.
 She is using Self-Determination Theory to structure her research on how adolescents' needs for autonomy, relatedness and competence are met in mainstream schooling compared to self-directed schooling.